phuong-fang/Poggram/README.md

 ## What it is

-Your files physically live in Telegram, as messages in a private supergroup.
+Your files live in Telegram, as messages in a supergroup.
-Poggram is the local index and UI that makes them findable: a folder tree, search, thumbnails, versioning and a Trash — none of which Telegram itself offers over a chat.
+Poggram is the local index and a frontend to manage them: folder tree, search, thumbnails, files versioning and Trash.

-Nothing is stored on a third-party server.
 The app talks to Telegram directly as your own account, and the index lives in a local SQLite database beside it.

 ## Features

 - **File-explorer UI** — folder tree, breadcrumbs, grid and list views, multi-select, context menus, drag-and-drop upload, Trash with restore.
-- **Streaming, not downloading** — video/audio play with range requests served from Telegram.
+- **Streaming** — video/audio play with range requests served from Telegram.
 - **Large upload/download** — Large file get split to multiple chunk at upload.
 16GB file can be split to 8 smaller 2GB files (Or 4 smaller 4GB files with premium).
 Download simply merge the file back to it original state.
 - **Search** — scoped to the open folder and its subfolders, search in realtime without slowdown.
 - **Versioning** — upload over an existing file and keep its history.